cllebrun/ws-cloud-datascience/labs/3. Lab Integration/README.md

  ```

- 2. Line 115 you also need to fill the scoring_url with the information you got from Watson Studio (Node.js code snippet):
+ 2. Line 115 you also need to fill the scoring_url with the information you got from Watson Studio (Node.js code snippet when you deployed your model in Watson Studio):

  ```
 // TO COMPLETE